Shanghai Rummy (Rules and Gameplay Instructions)

 Can you play Shanghai Rummy with the kids?

-Shanghai Rummy is a moderately tricky card game that is probably too demanding for most younger kids.
-If you want to try some similar yet slightly easier alternative, I recommend trying Ruckus.
+Shanghai Rummy is probably too demanding for most younger kids.
+If you want to try some similar yet slightly easier alternatives, itโ€™s worth trying Ruckus instead.

 Is there a limit to buying in Shanghai Rummy?

-If you manage to discard all the cards in your hands in one play, you “go out blind.”
-This earns you a bonus of 25 or 50 points if you’ve managed o do it without using wild cards, which you can subtract from your score.
-Note that this is an optional rule.
+If you discard all the cards in your hands in one play, you โ€œgo out blind.โ€ This earns you a bonus of 25 points, or 50 points if youโ€™ve not even used any wild cards.ย

 If you enjoy this challenging card-matching game, check our guides to the following Shanghai Rummy alternatives: